HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/index.md

 ## Prerequisites

-- a running Domino server with the Domino REST API installed:
+- A running Domino server with the Domino REST API installed on one of the following:
     - on your local machine
     - a remote server (note: you need OS access there)
     - in a virtual machine